 “4 Exercises To Look Amazing In Your Wedding Dress”.

 I’m not even a bride anymore, and yet these articles can still make me feel wonderfully crap about myself.
 Sometimes I even feel sorry for Menno, that he got stuck a stocky, sporty girl, more at home in skinny jeans and trainers than a skinny beauty queen who can glide around a room in stilettos and a sequin cocktail dress.

-But just because some of us are not girly girls who coo over princess dresses and tiaras, doesn’t mean we haven’t dreamed about our wedding day.
-Of course we want to feel and look amazing.
+But just because some of us are not girly girls who coo over princess dresses and tiaras, doesn’t mean we haven’t dreamed of our wedding day.
+Of course, we want to feel and look amazing.
 We want to take our fiancee’s breath away as we walk down the aisle.
 But to feel truly beautiful, we need to be true to ourselves.

 Feeling overwhelmed with wedding planning?

 CLICK HERE for 5 tips to ease wedding planning overwhelm.

 Want to work with a wedding photographer that understands your concerns and feels the same way?
 In a world of pastel pink and calligraphy, I often feel out of place in the wedding industry.
 But I’ve met so many wonderful like-minded souls and had the pleasure of photographing their happiest moments.
 If you think I might be a good match for you, CLICK HERE to find out a little more about my story and let’s connect.